LoLab-MSM/PyBILT/docs/source/readme.md

 The bilayer_analyzer features various types of analyses and the use of different representations is handled internally based the requirements and design of each analysis type.
-See the documentation (coming soon) for more details on individual analyses and the representations they use.
+See the [documentation](http://pybilt.readthedocs.io/en/latest/pybilt.bilayer_analyzer.html#module-pybilt.bilayer_analyzer.analysis_protocols) for more details on individual analyses and the representations they use.

-  * mda_tools -- This package includes various modules and functions for directly analyzing and operating on MDAnalysis trajectories and objects. e.g. functions to compute density profiles.
+  * [mda_tools](http://pybilt.readthedocs.io/en/latest/pybilt.mda_tools.html) -- This package includes various modules and functions for directly analyzing and operating on MDAnalysis trajectories and objects. e.g. functions to compute density profiles.

  Additional packages include:
-   * lipid_grid -- The lipid grid module can be used construct "lipid grid" grid representations of lipid bilayers, which can be used to accurately estimate quantities such as area per lipid.
+   * [lipid_grid](http://pybilt.readthedocs.io/en/latest/pybilt.lipid_grid.html) -- The lipid grid module can be used construct "lipid grid" grid representations of lipid bilayers, which can be used to accurately estimate quantities such as area per lipid.

-  * com_trajectory -- This module can be used to construct a center of mass trajectory (COMTraj) out of an MDAnalysis trajectory, which is useful for computing quantities like mean squared displacement.
+  * [com_trajectory](http://pybilt.readthedocs.io/en/latest/pybilt.com_trajectory.html) -- This module can be used to construct a center of mass trajectory (COMTraj) out of an MDAnalysis trajectory, which is useful for computing quantities like mean squared displacement.
 The COMTraj is designed to work with bilayers.

-  * plot_generation -- This module has several pre-written plotting functions (using matplotlib and seaborn) for some of the properties that can be computed from functions in the other modules. e.g. mean squared displacement and area per lipid.
+  * [plot_generation](http://pybilt.readthedocs.io/en/latest/pybilt.plot_generation.html) -- This module has several pre-written plotting functions
+                       (using matplotlib and seaborn) for some of the properties that can be computed from functions in the other modules. e.g. mean squared displacement and area per lipid.

 ## Additional Documentation/Tutorials